-The subject Physics being an important branch of science contains fascinating theories, instruments, and discoveries.
+The subject Physics is an important branch of science that contains fascinating theories, instruments, and discoveries.
 One of such inventions is the Voltmeter also known as voltage meter which is an instrument that measures the voltage or potential difference among two points of an electronic or electrical circuit.
-Usually, these instruments are used for Alternating Current circuits or Direct Current circuits.
+Usually, these instruments are used for Alternating Current circuits or Direct Current Circuits.
 The Radio Frequency (RF) voltage could be measured by specialized voltmeters.

 A galvanometer (current meter) that is sensitive and is part of a high resistance series is what makes a basic analog voltmeter.
 The meter should have a high internal resistance.
 Else the circuit operation during the test would be interrupted by drawing current significantly.
 The voltage range displayed by the meter is determined by the series resistance value and the galvanometer sensitivity.